evolutiatechion/evolutiatechion/README.md

-## Commander Infantry Platoon for Syria, First Lieutenant Sousa.
+## Commander of the first desert infantry platoon for Syria, First Lieutenant Sousa at the time.

 ![Image](https://github.com/user-attachments/assets/2e77e52b-5212-4a12-ab4d-a9be45839b2d)